jbruce12000/kiln-controller/docs/watcher.md

 5. Grab the URL for that web hook and use it to set the slack_hook_url in the configuration

 If you configured slack, you can test it by starting the watcher without the kiln-controller running and after six failures to reach the kiln, it will send a notification to slack.

+I have the slack app on my android phone.
+This enables me to receive notifications every time I receive a slack message on a specific channel.
+This way, I can set my phone on vibrate, put it in my pocket and go mow the lawn... yet still know that my kiln is good.